FAQs

 Listed below are questions often asked by our shareholders

-If you want to transfer your shares to someone that you know, you can transfer your holding using the online service provided by our registrars, Equinti, please click here.
+If you want to transfer your shares to someone that you know, you can transfer your holding using the online service provided by our Registrars, Equiniti, please click here.

 For shareholders with disabilities Equiniti provide the following services: